mmaroti/tasync/README.md

 Notice, that in `cachedReadFile` we either going to return a regular value or a future value.
 We can call `fsReadFile` directly, because we are sure that all parameters are regular values.
-However, the call to `updateCache` is done through `TASYNC.apply` since it has a parameter that is potentially a future object.
-The `TASYNC.apply` call returns immediately, creating a new future that will be set when the `updateCache` call is eventually completed.
+However, the call to `updateCache` is done through `TASYNC.call` since it has a parameter that is potentially a future object.
+The `TASYNC.call` returns immediately, creating a new future that will be set when the `updateCache` call is eventually completed.
 Finally, we turn our future returning function `cachedReadFile` into a regular callback based one and monkey patch `FS.readFile`.